paulscherrerinstitute/mflow/Readme.md

 The returned `message` object contains the current receiving  statistics in `message.statistics` and the actual message data in `message.data`.

+If there should be no dynamic resolution of the message handler an explicit handler can be specified to handle the incoming message.

 Disconnecting stream: